givensuman/goose-toolbox/README.md

 ## About

-This is a custom Arch Linux image preconfigured with the [yay](https://github.com/jguer/yay) AUR utility.
+This is a custom Fedora image comparable to [Ultramarine Linux](https://ultramarine-linux.org).
 It is set to act as a mutable overlay for the otherwise immutable [Dune OS](https://github.com/givensuman/dune-os).

 ## Installation